Registration Representative Office in Ukraine

 A foreign representative office gives a company a light-footprint presence in Ukraine.
 It is quick to register and inexpensive on government fees.
 It keeps control with the parent company while enabling hiring and day-to-day coordination.

-Explore common questions about Representative office in Ukraine
+Explore Common Questions About Representative Office in Ukraine

 What is the difference between a representative office and a subsidiary?